-The American Autoimmune Related Diseases Association is dedicated to the eradication of autoimmune diseases and the alleviation of suffering and the socioeconomic impact of autoimmunity through fostering and facilitating collaboration in the areas of education, public awareness, research, and patient services in an effective, ethical and efficient manner.
+The American Autoimmune Related Diseases Association, Inc. (AARDA) is dedicated to the eradication of autoimmune diseases and the alleviation of suffering and the socioeconomic impact of autoimmunity through fostering and facilitating collaboration in the areas of education, public awareness, research, and patient services in an effective, ethical and efficient manner.

 For more information, please visit: www.aarda.org

 Relapsing Polychondritis (RP) is a rare (and in some cases fatal) autoimmune disease characterized by recurrent widespread inflammation of different body areas – in particular, the tissue around the joints called cartilage.
 Cartilage is a firm tissue, softer than bone, found in several areas of the body such as the joints, nose, and ear.
 Is also found in the trachea and airways.